-Date

-Signature
+Subsection (e) Protections associated with authorization.
+An employment entity may not use the authorization process to expand its authority to disclose genetic information beyond that permitted by this act.
+An authorization for a disclosure shall not be interpreted to waive any rights held by the employee or family member.

+SECTION 21.
+FORM FOR AUTHORIZATION FOR DISCLOSURE OF

+GENETIC INFORMATION.
+A completed and signed authorization substantially in the following form satisfies the authorization requirement in Section 20(d).

+AUTHORIZATION FOR DISCLOSURE OF GENETIC INFORMATION

-1 2 Reporter's Notes 3 4 5 6 7 8 9 Section 20(b) permits an employment entity to disclose genetic information to a third person at the request of an employee or an employee's family member and Section 20(d) describes the requirements for a valid authorization.
+Section 20(b) permits an employment entity to disclose genetic information to a third person at the request of an employee or an employee's family member and Section 20(d) describes the requirements for a valid authorization.
 This section provides guidance on the appropriate content for an authorization form.
 The use of a form following the pattern of this section, when properly completed and signed, complies with the requirements of Section 20(d).
 As indicated in Section 22, employment entities that are covered entities under HIPAA are subject to HIPAA requirements for use and disclosure of genetic information.

-11 SECTION 22.
+SECTION 22.
 RELATIONSHIP TO HEALTH REGULATIONS.
-This [act] does 12 not prevent a covered entity under the regulations issued by the Secretary of Health and Human 13 Services pursuant to Section 264(c) of the Health Insurance Portability and Accountability Act, 14 42 U.S.C.
-Section 1320d-2 note, from using or disclosing health information which is authorized 15 for a covered entity by the regulations.
-16 Reporter's Notes 17 18 19 20 21 22 23 24 This section concerns the interaction of the act's provisions with HIPAA requriements when an employment entity is also a covered entity under HIPAA.
-The section makes clear that when a covered entity obtains information that is protected health information under the HIPAA Privacy Rule, the entity is governed by the HIPAA rule.
-For example, if a hospital's employee becomes a patient, the hospital's acquisition and use of that patient's genetic information is governed by the HIPAA privacy rule, not GINA or this act.
-25 26 27 28 29 30 31 The language of this section closely follows GINA section 206, 42 U.S.C. § 2000ff-5(c) (Supp.
+This [act] does not prevent a covered entity under the regulations issued by the Secretary of Health and Human Services pursuant to Section 264(c) of the Health Insurance Portability and Accountability Act, Pub.
+Law 104-191 (1996) (110 Stat.
+2033), from using or disclosing health information as authorized for a covered entity by the regulations.

+This section concerns the interaction of the act's provisions with HIPAA requirements when an employment entity is also a covered entity under HIPAA.
+As provided in GINA, covered entities under HIPAA must continue to apply the HIPAA Privacy Rule to protected health information.
+However, an employment entity covered by this act, whether or not it is a covered entity under HIPAA, must follow this act when it is acting as an employer.
+For example, if a hospital's employee becomes a patient, the hospital's acquisition and use of that patient's genetic information in its role as a health care provider is governed by the HIPAA Privacy Rule, not this act.
+In contrast, if the hospital obtains genetic information in its role as an employer, such as by a request for family medical leave, the information is subject to this act.

+The language of this section follows GINA Section 206, 42 U.S.C.
+Section 2000ff-5(c) (Supp.
 II 2008).
-The proposed EEOC regulation implementing GINA, 29 CFR § 1635.11(d), takes a slightly different approach.
-It provides that the employment provisions of GINA do not apply to genetic information that is protected health information under the HIPAA Privacy Rule.
-This has a broader meaning and the Drafting Committee decided to adhere to GINA's narrower formulation.
-32 SECTION 23.
-REMEDIES; LIMITATION OF ACTIONS.
-33 (a) A person aggrieved by a violation of this [act] has a cause of action for money 34 damages or other relief.
-35 [(b) An individual may seek remedies provided by law other than this [act].
+The EEOC regulation implementing GINA provides that the employment provisions of GINA do not apply to genetic information that is protected health information under the HIPAA Privacy Rule.
+29 CFR § 1635.11(d).
+This section adheres to GINA's formulation.

+SECTION 23.
+REMEDIES.

+(a) A person aggrieved by a violation of this [act] has a right of action for damages or other relief.
+A court or arbitral tribunal may award reasonable attorney's fees and costs to an employee who prevails in an action under this subsection.

+[(b) A person may seek remedies provided by law other than this [act].
 Exhaustion of administrative remedies is not required before seeking relief for a violation of this [act].]

-[(b)][(c)] A tribunal may allow a prevailing employee reasonable attorney's fees and costs.